-SC Humanities offers several types of grant opportunities: Major Grants (more than $2,000), Mini or Planning grants ($2,000 or less), Fast Track Literary Grants, and council programs ($500 or less for Let’s Talk About It and Speakers Bureau: Humanities Out Loud programs).
+SC Humanities offers several types of grant opportunities: Major Grants ($15,000 or less), Mini or Planning grants ($5,000 or less), Fast Track Literary Grants ($3,000 or less), Accessibility and Inclusion Grants ($1,000 or less) and council programs ($500 or less for Let’s Talk About It and Speakers Bureau: Humanities Out Loud programs).

 Any non-profit, governmental, or educational organization may apply for funding through SC Humanities.
 Previous applicants have included local libraries, museums, schools, churches, civic groups, and historical and arts councils.